abisummers/abisummers.github.io/src/pages/articles/olympics.md

 languages: ["en"]
 language: "en"
 title: Olympics in Paris
-intro: 2024 Olympic games in Paris - an overview of what I've seen
+intro: 2024 Olympic games in Paris - an overview of what I've seen and how much I paid per ticket
 publishedDate: 2024-07-30
 ---